florentpoujol/Daneel/readme.md

 ## Dynamic getters and setters

-Getters and setters functions may be used on gameOjects and components as if they were variables.
+Getters and setters functions may be used on gameOjects, components and assets as if they were variables.
 Their names must begin by "Get" or "Set" and have the forth letter upper-case (underscore is allowed).
 Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

     self.gameObject.transform.localPosition